GaloisInc/ivorylang-org/pages/ivory-reference.md

       default-language:    Haskell2010
     ```

-* Cabal requires an additional file.
+* Second, cabal requires a `Setup.hs` file.
 This file is not important for this simple
-project and we use the default: `Setup.hs`
+project and we use the default:

     ```
     import Distribution.Simple
     main = defaultMain
     ```

-* The `main` function for the project is in `src/Main.hs`.
-This file calls the
+* Third, The `main` function for the project is in `src/Main.hs`.
+This file
-Ivory compiler on whatever input files we specify.
-Here we use the `ivoryFile`
+calls the Ivory compiler on whatever input files we specify.
+Here we use the
-quasiquoter to compile the file `example.ivory`.
-The line `main = runCompiler`
+`ivoryFile` quasiquoter to compile the file `example.ivory`.
+The line `main =
-mentions `example`.
-The name `example` is created by the `ivoryFile` line by
+runCompiler ..` mentions `example`.
+The name `example` is created by the line
-concatenating directory names and dropping the `.ivory` suffix.
-For instance,
+that starts with `ivoryFile`.
+The name `example` was created  by concatenating
-if the file was at the path `directory1/directory2/my_input.ivory`, then we
+directory names and dropping the `.ivory` suffix.
+For instance, if the file was
-would use `direcotry1directory2my_input` as the module name passed to
+at the path `directory1/directory2/my_input.ivory`, then we would use
-`runCompiler`:
+`direcotry1directory2my_input` as the module name passed to `runCompiler`:

     ```
     {-# LANGUAGE QuasiQuotes         #-}